Nela Lopušanová: Ice hockey

 Lopušanová debuted with the Slovak national under-18 team at the 2023 IIHF World Women's U18 Championship in Östersund, Sweden.
 At just fourteen years of age, she was among the youngest players at the tournament – only seven other players were born in 2008 and three of the seven, Lenka Karkošková, Alica Juríková, and Lívia Nogová, were her teammates.

 In Slovakia’s first game, she scored two goals and an assist against Japan to lead all skaters in scoring on the opening day of the tournament.
 Having grabbed international media attention in her first game, Lopušanová followed it up with "one of the most dominant performances ever seen by a player her age" against Switzerland, scoring a hat-trick and four points in a 4–1 win.
 She scored a goal and notched an assist in the third game against Czechia.
 In the quarterfinal game against Sweden, she became the first player to score a Michigan goal at a women's IIHF event.

 With nine goals and twelve points, Lopušanová was the top point producer of the tournament.
 In recognition of her remarkable debut, she was selected as Best Forward by the tournament directorate and she was named an All-Star as well as tournament MVP by the press, despite Slovakia's sixth-place finish.

 At the Friuli-Venezia Giulia 2023 edition of the European Youth Olympic Festival (EYOF), Lopušanová again led the tournament in scoring, propelling Slovakia to a silver medal.

 Entering the 2024 IIHF World Women's U18 Championship with high expectations after garnering significant media attention the previous year, Lopušanová scored just two goals and three points in five games.
 The Slovak team was eliminated in a 2–0 quarterfinal loss to Finland, before losing the fifth-place match to Sweden.

-She returned to form at the 2025 IIHF World Women's U18 Championship with 5 goals and 6 assists.
+Lopušanová returned to form at the 2025 IIHF World Women's U18 Championship with 5 goals and 6 assists.
 Nonetheless, Team Slovakia lost all matches, except for the relegation match against Japan, and finished in seventh place.
 Despite the poor finish, Lopušanová was again voted tournament MVP and named to the All Star team.
-She is the first player in tournament history to be named MVP twice.
+She became the first player in tournament history to be named MVP twice.

+Lopušanová was named team captain ahead of the 2026 IIHF U18 Women's World Championship where she tied Kendall Coyne Schofield for the all-time scoring record.
+During her four years at the tournament, Lopušanová's 22 goals amounted to nearly half of the team's overall 47 goals.